thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

-# Authentication with Angular and JSON Web Tokens
+# Authentication with Angular and JSON Web Tokens.

 **Standard**: Implement and diagram JWT-based authentication between single-page apps and servers